-Five Councilmembers each represent a district; two Councilmembers are "At Large".
-View the Council Districts Map which shows all districts.
+Six Councilmembers each represent a district; one Councilmember is "At Large."
+View the Council Districts Map (PDF), which shows all districts.

-This district’s City Council representative is Al Yenney.
+- This district’s City Council representative is Mayor Blanche Barajas

-This district’s City Council representative is Bob Hoffmann.
+- This district’s City Council representative is Joseph Campos

-District 5 Map (purple area): District 5 generally encompasses the area south of I-182 and west of US 395 (or west of Road 44, south of Court Street), as well as all of the areas west of Broadmoor Blvd (Road 100).
+- District 5 Map (PDF)(blue area): District 5 generally encompasses the area south of I-182 and west of US 395, as well as all of the areas west of Broadmoor Boulevard (Road 100).

-This district’s City Council representative is Mayor Pro-Tem Rebecca Francik.
+- This district’s City Council representative is Mayor Pro-Tem Craig Maloney

-Two Council members are "At Large" (not assigned to a specific district):
+- One Council member is "At Large" (not assigned to a specific district):